bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 ### 4. Grid, Nodal and Collocation Points

-- Grid points: as it is name says, just the verteices of the mesh
+- Grid points: as it is name suggests, just the verteices of the mesh
 - Nodal points:
 - Collocation points: at the collocation points, the reconstruced function's value equals to the real value, i.e., the residual is forced to zero at those collocation points.
 In other words, *at each collocation point the trial (basis) functions are required to satisfy the differential equation exactly*.